Spicy Long Beans with Ginger, Garlic, and Anchovies

 Is this a traditional Chinese long beans recipe?

-Our long beans recipe is inspired by bold, spicy, Sichuan flavors.
-We use Sriracha to make these spicy, which is not an ingredient used in traditional Chinese cooking.
-But most of us have a bottle in our fridge and it adds great flavor to these beans.
+Bold, spicy Sichuan flavors inspire our recipe for long beans.
+I use Sriracha to make these a little spicy, which is not a traditional Chinese ingredient.
+But most of us have a bottle in our fridge, and it adds great flavor to these beans.

-On top of that, we use ginger, garlic, sesame oil, and soy sauce to bring loads of flavor to these beans.
+In addition, I use ginger, garlic, sesame oil, and soy sauce to add loads of flavor to these beans.

-So while we can't claim that this is a traditional Chinese long beans recipe, we promise you that it is very delicious!
+So while this isn’t a traditional Chinese long bean recipe, I promise it’s delicious!

 Ingredients